 Research shows that students with a teacher that understands them both academically and personally feel safer, happier, and more motivated at school.
 And as a result, they are more likely to succeed.

 Summit Learning teachers are prepared to deeply understand, connect with, and support each one of their students.
 Every student has a mentor with whom they meet regularly.
-At Program schools, mentors check in with their mentees for a 10-minute, one-to-one meeting every week.
+We recommend mentoring take place on a bi-weekly basis for at least 10 minutes.

 Depending on your current policy, the implementation of Summit Learning may involve adjustments to your grading practice.
 Our grading philosophy reflects our values, which underpin both this instructional approach and what is best for students.
 A student's grade is a combination of their growth in Cognitive Skills and their mastery of content, with Cognitive Skills weighed most heavily.
 Additionally, grades should reflect students' demonstration of what they learned and are calculated using a collection of standards-aligned rubrics that are integrated into the curriculum.
 Homework and participation are not included in grades.

 Professional development is a key component of Summit Learning, and we are committed to supporting our partner schools as they identify and execute the best strategies for Summit Learning in their communities.
-Therefore, as part of your participation in the program, Summit Learning provides free professional development at regular intervals throughout the year as well as resources and tools for school-based coaching and professional learning.
-Attendance at in-person trainings is an important part of the program and successful implementation.
+Therefore, as part of your participation in the program, Summit Learning provides free professional development throughout the year for teachers and school leaders in their first two years of implementation.
+We also provide asynchronous learning experiences, resources, and tools for school-based coaching and professional learning.

-- Summer Training: The Onboarding Summer Training experience is for educators and administrators preparing to implement Summit Learning for the first time.
-During this Summer Training, we prepare the implementing team to launch the program.
+Summer Training: Summer Training is for educators and administrators preparing to implement Summit Learning for the first time.
+During Summer Training, we prepare the implementing team to launch the program.
 Attendance is required for anyone who is new to the Summit Learning program, including school leaders and district support.
-In advance of Summer Training, educators must complete "Pre-Work" so they have core foundational knowledge and understanding of the Summit Learning program.
+In advance of Summer Training, educators must complete "Pre-Work" so they have core foundational knowledge and understanding of the Summit Learning program

-The Summit Learning Platform is the backbone of the Summit Learning Program, not just another classroom tool.
-Teachers have instant access to see how their students are performing and use that information to provide individualized, small group, and whole-class supports.
-The technology allows teachers to be more specific and strategic with their time, and provide materials to individual students at a pace and level of rigor that best meets their needs.
+The Summit Learning platform is an important component of the Summit Learning program.
+Teachers have instant access to see how their students are performing and use that information to provide individualized, small group, and whole-class support.
+This technology allows teachers to be more specific and strategic with their time, and provide materials to individual students at a pace and level of rigor that best meets their needs.

-Because the Platform supports students to become self-directed learners, using it often causes both teachers and students to rethink their approach to the classroom experience.
-And though the Platform supports students' learning experiences, teachers remain firmly at the heart of it.
+The Platform supports students' learning experiences in a way that allows teachers to remain firmly at the heart of the classroom.
 Learning is a human experience, and no software tool should try to change that.

 B. Ensure that every student has a laptop or Chromebook with a keyboard.